Fossj117/fossj117.github.io/_posts/2026-03-11-laundry-room-polis.md

 {% include image.html src="/figs/2026-03-11-laundry-room-polis/results_posted.jpg" alt="Results posted" %}

-You can make your own interpretation of the results.
-One perhaps unsurprising finding was that there was broad agreement among tenants about all the statements that suggested that building management should do more to maintain or improve the laundry room space (add more machines, add a coin machine, reimburse tenants for issues etc.).
+One perhaps unsurprising result from the Polis conversation was that there was broad agreement among tenants about all the statements that suggested that building management should do more to maintain or improve the laundry room space (add more machines, add a coin machine, reimburse tenants for issues etc.).
 People also generally agreed about standard norms like clearing the lint trap after using a dryer, or cleaning up spills.
 However, there was also more disagreement about some of the topics noted above -- e.g. when/whether it's okay to move someone's laundry over to the dryer, or whether it's okay to claim "next" on a machine.

-I was also very interested in the new suggestions that participants made.
+I was also very interested in the *new suggestions* that participants offered.
 Some of these -- like the whiteboard and the magnetic "out of order" sign -- seemed both clever and easy to implement.
 So I decided to give them a go.

 For a total of maybe $20 at Michaels, I was able to pick up a basic whiteboard, and a few magnetic picture frames, which I filled with "Out of Order" signs.
 I hung everything up in the laundry room and again waited to see if folks would engage: